How It Works

 How the Haversine Formula Calculates Distance

-On a great-circle path (the shortest route on a sphere), your compass heading changes continuously as you travel.
-The initial bearing is the compass direction at the moment of departure, and the final bearing is the direction at which you arrive at the destination.
-For short routes under about 200 km, the difference between them is small enough to ignore in most practical contexts.
-On intercontinental routes, the difference can be substantial.
+On a great-circle path, the shortest route on a sphere, compass heading changes continuously while travelling.
+Initial bearing is the compass direction at departure; final bearing is the direction on arrival.
+Under about 200 km the difference is small enough to ignore in most practical contexts, but on intercontinental routes it can be substantial.

-That said, most everyday navigation tasks involve distances short enough that a fixed initial bearing works well.
-The difference becomes critical in aviation flight planning, where a fixed magnetic heading flown for several hours can take an aircraft hundreds of kilometres off course without continuous heading corrections.
-For reference, the antipode calculator shows the maximum possible great-circle distance between any two points: always exactly 20,015 km, the half-circumference of Earth, which gives a useful upper bound when assessing how significant the initial-to-final bearing divergence will be on any given route.
-In commercial aviation, the FAA Aeronautical Information Manual confirms that great-circle routing is standard on transoceanic flights precisely because continuous heading corrections are required to follow the shortest path.
+The gap becomes critical in aviation flight planning, where a fixed magnetic heading flown for hours can push an aircraft hundreds of kilometres off course without continuous corrections.
+Our Antipode Calculator shows the maximum possible great-circle distance between any two points, always exactly 20,015 km, useful as an upper bound when assessing how significant a route's bearing divergence might be.
+The FAA Aeronautical Information Manual confirms great-circle routing is standard on transoceanic flights precisely because continuous heading corrections are required to follow the shortest path.

 Finding a Destination from Bearing and Distance

-Mode 2 of the calculator solves what surveyors and navigators call the direct geodesic problem: given a starting point, a direction, and a distance, where do you end up?
-The spherical formula computes the destination latitude as φ₂ = arcsin(sin(φ₁) × cos(d/R) + cos(φ₁) × sin(d/R) × cos(θ)), where d is the distance in km, R is 6,371.0088 km, and θ is the bearing in radians.
-The longitude is λ₂ = λ₁ + atan2(sin(θ) × sin(d/R) × cos(φ₁), cos(d/R) − sin(φ₁) × sin(φ₂)).
-This calculation is used in search and rescue planning to project the probable drift position of a vessel or aircraft, in orienteering to mark waypoints from a known start, and in AutoCAD-based land survey workflows where parcels are described by metes-and-bounds chains of bearing-and-distance segments.
+Mode 2 solves the direct geodesic problem: given a starting point, a direction, and a distance, where do you end up?
+The spherical formula gives destination latitude as arcsin(sin(phi1) x cos(d/R) + cos(phi1) x sin(d/R) x cos(theta)), with longitude from lambda1 + atan2(sin(theta) x sin(d/R) x cos(phi1), cos(d/R) minus sin(phi1) x sin(phi2)), where d is distance, R is 6,371.0088 km, and theta is the bearing in radians.
+This calculation drives search and rescue drift-position projection, orienteering waypoint marking from a known start, and AutoCAD-based land survey workflows describing parcels as metes-and-bounds chains of bearing-and-distance segments.
 The NOAA National Geodetic Survey coordinate conversion tools apply the same direct problem on the WGS 84 ellipsoid for professional survey-grade accuracy.

 Accuracy and Limitations

-All calculations in this tool use the spherical Earth model with radius 6,371.0088 km.
-The haversine distance is accurate to within about 0.5% of the true ellipsoidal geodesic.
-For the London to New York route this means the result can be off by up to roughly 28 km compared to the true WGS 84 value.
-The initial bearing is accurate to within about 0.3 degrees at mid-latitudes.
-Near the poles, trigonometric instabilities increase, and results should be treated as approximate above 85 degrees latitude.
-The back bearing returned in both modes is the exact reciprocal (forward bearing plus 180 degrees, normalised to 0 to 360), which is accurate regardless of Earth model.
-The International Earth Rotation and Reference Systems Service conventions define the coordinate system that underpins all latitude and longitude measurements this calculator works with.
+All calculations use the spherical Earth model with radius 6,371.0088 km.
+Haversine distance is accurate to within about 0.5% of the true ellipsoidal geodesic, for London to New York this means results can be off by up to roughly 28 km against the true WGS 84 value.
+Initial bearing is accurate to within about 0.3 degrees at mid-latitudes, though trigonometric instabilities increase near the poles, and results above 85 degrees latitude should be treated as approximate.
+Back bearing, in both modes, is the exact reciprocal (forward bearing plus 180 degrees, normalised to 0-360), accurate regardless of Earth model.
+The International Earth Rotation and Reference Systems Service conventions define the coordinate system underpinning every latitude and longitude this calculator works with.

 Frequently Asked Questions